mmhamdy/MyReads/README.md

   - start the development server with `npm start`

 ## 🔮 Technologies
-This application was made using this wonderful technologies:
+This application was made using these wonderful technologies:

 &nbsp;
 <div align="center">